 Edward A. Hauss Endowed Scholarship in Forestry

 Edward A. Hauss of Brewton, Ala., created an endowment prior to his death in 1955 to assist forestry students.
-The late Susan Phillips, great-granddaughter of Hauss said, “He was a true Southern gentleman who grew up in the lumber business and liked to go turkey hunting and fishing.”
+The late Susan Phillips, great-granddaughter of Hauss, said, “He was a true Southern gentleman who grew up in the lumber business and liked to go turkey hunting and fishing.”
 Due to the generosity of Edward A. Hauss in 1955, the endowment has now grown to more than $1 million.

 Garrett D. Hood/Ducks Unlimited, Inc. Annual Scholarship

 Garrett D. Hood is remembered for his passion for the things he loved, particularly Ducks Unlimited and Auburn University.
 He enjoyed hunting and conservation, the companionship of his friends and family, and being an active member in his local Ducks Unlimited chapter.
-This scholarship was established to honor and ensure Garrett’s legacy of a giving spirit will continue.
+This scholarship was established to honor and ensure that Garrett’s legacy of a giving spirit will continue.

 William Russell Hooten II, Academic Improvement Award in Forestry